piyushn28/CallEE/README.md

 Some key benefits:

-1)Contact with Classmates,professors,seniors and alumni.
+* Contact with Classmates,professors,seniors and alumni.

 2)Information about institute happenings.